Frequently Asked Questions

 - When do Spiritual Formation groups meet?

-- SF groups are available in number of sections on various days and times.
+- SF groups meet on various days and at different times.
 Spiritual Formation sections are available during lunchtime on Monday, Wednesday, Thursday or Friday (11:30 am—12:50 pm).
 There are evening groups that meet on Monday or Tuesday evenings (7:00—8:30 pm).
 Couples groups meet on Sunday afternoons.

 - Should my spouse and I join a couples group?